piosierra/panteraGA/README.md

 [emboss](https://emboss.sourceforge.net/download/#Stable/)

-In adition **panteraGA** requires [RepeatMasker](https://www.repeatmasker.org/RepeatMasker/) installed in the system.

 **pantera** has been tested in Linux with R 4.5.1

-**pantera** needs several R packages in your system, if they are not found the first time it runs it will be slower as it will proceed to install them.
+**pantera** needs several R packages in your system, if they are not found they will be installed during the first run, which will make it slower, subsequent runs will not require that and will be faster.

 ### 1- Installing
-Simply download the last release and then configure **panteraGA** with the path to your RepeatMasker installation:
+Simply download the last release and run panteraGA to install any missing R libraries.
 ```
-./panteraGA install path_to_RepeatMasker_folder
+./panteraGA
 ```

 ### 1- Aligning two genomes